PeterCappello/PositiveIntegerToTreeBijection/README.md

 ## The bijection

-Before defining the bijection, we define some basic terms.

-A bijection is a 1-to-1 correspondence between 2 sets:
-It is a map from a set A to a set B that is injective and surjective,
-where:

-* A map is injective when distinct elements in the domain (set A) map to distinct elements in the codomain (set B).

-* A map is surjective when every element in the codomain is the image of some element in the domain.

-The bijection associated with this project is between the set of positive integers { 1, 2, 3, ... }
+The [bijection](https://en.wikipedia.org/wiki/Bijection) associated with this project is between the set of positive integers { 1, 2, 3, ... }
 and the set of finite, rooted, unoriented trees, where: